firebitsbr/anonblog/README.md

  - In any case, the longer a hidden service is hosted, the higher its chance of being compromised is, regardless of the server software it is running.

-- Site content, writing style, regional language, slang, dialects, and more may point to your relative geographic location.
+- Your sites content, writing style, regional language, slang, dialects, and more may point to your relative geographic location.

 - Note: Your ISP/others can generally see that you are using the Tor network (but not what you do with it), this is not a major deal in "more free" countries, but in some areas this may warrant suspicion of your activites.